Liberty loses to Laimbeer’s Aces

 Tina Charles’ 19 points not enough for Katie Smith’s squad.

-He had groomed one of his assistants to one day become the Liberty’s new coach.
-So Katie Smith was squaring off against her mentor for the first time.
+He had groomed an assistant to become the Liberty’s head coach.
+So Katie Smith squared off against her mentor for the first time.

-Laimbeer’s Aces thoroughly outplayed Smith’s Liberty.
+Laimbeer’s Aces thoroughly outplayed Smith’s Liberty in the second half.
 Dearica Hamby paced a balanced offense with 17 points in Las Vegas’ 78-63 win at Westchester County Center.

+“We just could not get in any offensive flow and knock down shots,” Smith said after a 4-for-24 showing from three-point range.

+Smith won two WNBA titles playing guard for Laimbeer in Detroit.
+Laimbeer brought her to the Liberty to finish her Hall-of-Fame career in 2013 with the understanding she would join his staff in 2014.

 “We got there and we couldn’t get over the hump,” Laimbeer said.
 “It was time for somebody else to have a chance, especially Katie.
 I brought her in here to take my place.
 And my wife said it got a bit stale for us.
 It was time to do something different.”

-His Aces (3-7) were finishing a back-to-back after winning at Indiana in overtime, but they had energy.
-They opened the third with a 9-2 run to take a 46-35 lead.
+His Aces (3-7) won in overtime at Indiana Tuesday night, but they still had energy.
+They opened the third with a 9-2 burst for a 46-35 lead.

 The lead swelled to 62-47 early in the fourth.
-Epiphanny Prince, playing her first game of the season for the Liberty after a concussion, hit a three.
-But Las Vegas responded with a 10-0 run.
-The Liberty (3-5) finished 4-for-24 from three-point range.
+Epiphanny Prince, playing her first game of the season for the Liberty (3-5) after a concussion, hit a three.
+But Las Vegas countered with a 10-0 run.

 Comments